rledford/qproc-mongo/README.md

 # qproc-mongo

-`qproc-mongo` generates query string processors (middleware) to use in your Express/Connect application routes.
-These processors translate query string parameters, in `req.query`, into usable MongoDB query parameters.
-After a qproc processor executes on an incoming request, a new `req.qproc` result is available to the request handlers that follow.
+`qproc-mongo` generates query string processors as well as middleware to use in your Express/Connect application routes.
+These processors translate query objects into usable MongoDB query parameters.
+After a qproc middleware executes on an incoming request, a new `req.qproc` result is available to the request handlers that follow.

+v2.0.0 - U

 v1.4.0 - Added field alias support.
 Check the [Alias](#alias) section for details.